raydot/nailing-the-coding-interview/chapters/02-big-o.md

 > **Note**
 >
 > Can you think of a way to make the curve even steeper than O(n)?
-Remember, Big O is about the _number_ of operations, not the _speed_ of the operations, so having the waitperson walk around the block on their way to the kitchen doesn’t change the shape of the curve. \[/sidebar\]
+Remember, Big O is about the _number_ of operations, not the _speed_ of the operations, so having the waitperson walk around the block on their way to the kitchen doesn't change the shape of the curve.

 This is exactly what Big O is for, analyzing the speed of algorithms.
 The most important idea behind Big O and related terms is that they measure speed in a general and relative, and not specific, way.
 What "general" means is that Big O is great for comparing algorithmic approaches or finding algorithmic optimizations.